Hello, I’m Bridget

 Free Subscribers have access to

-• musings about American policies which impact families of the incarcerated
+• education about American policies which impact families of the incarcerated

 • parenting perspectives, from a mom in the trenches (who also happens to be a clinical psychologist)